eric-thomas-dagster/dbt-cloud-migration-assistant/README.md

 After running the migration:

-- ✅ Complete Dagster project with all your dbt projects, jobs, and schedules
+- ✅ Complete Dagster project with all your dbt projects, jobs, schedules, and sensors
 - ✅ Component-based YAML definitions (no Python code to maintain)
 - ✅ Deployment-aware configuration (works with Dagster Cloud)
 - ✅ DuckDB local development target (develop without production DB)
+- ✅ Job completion triggers automatically converted to Dagster sensors
 - ✅ Migration summary and validation scripts
 - ✅ Helper scripts to clone repositories and validate setup